goldshtn/linux-tracing-workshop/bpf-files.md

 You should be able to quickly see that there are some fairly large I/Os performed by the `logger` application that take longer than other smaller I/Os.

+Note: If you use an encrypted filesystem, you may see the I/Os requests as occuring on behalf of dmcrypt.
+This is a current limitation of `biosnoop`.

 - - -

 #### Task 3: Observe Slow File I/O Operations